Skip to content

 Fallible Setter

-You can do validations earlier instead, right when the setter is called.
+It is possible to do validations right when the setter is called.
 Use #[builder(with)] with a fallible closure to achieve that.
 The following example is an excerpt from that attribute's API reference, see more details there in the Fallible Closure section.

 rust